-A credit against income taxes or license taxes
+A credit against real property taxes equal

-■ A credit against real property taxes equal to 25% of the rehabilitation expenses of an eligible site multiplied by the local taxing ratio of each local taxing entity that has consented to the tax credit.
+to 25% of the rehabilitation expenses of an eligible site multiplied by the local taxing ratio of each local taxing entity that has consented to the tax credit.
 This credit can offset up to 75% of property taxes for a period of up to eight years.
 To receive this credit, the county or municipality in which the site is located must determine the eligibility of the site and the proposed project.
 A majority vote of the local governing body must approve the project, and the determinations and approval must be made by public hearing and ordinance.
 In this case, the taxpayer must file a Notice of Intent to Rehabilitate with the local government before incurring rehabilitation expenses.